newjoseph/survC/README.md

 - Convert fitted `coxph` models into linear predictors or risk scores with `calc_risk_score()` for downstream metrics.
-- Summarize time-dependent ROC curves across custom horizons via `tdroc_calc()` and inspect the underlying `timeROC` object.
+- Summarise time-dependent ROC curves across custom horizons via `tdroc_calc()` and inspect the underlying `timeROC` object.
 - Compute Harrell’s C-index (with a 95% confidence interval) for training or validation cohorts using `cindex_calc()`.